 Find a type of exercise that you genuinely enjoy.
 You can go for long walks at sunset or play frisbee in the afternoon.
 If you want to try something new, check out tai chi or go downhill skiing.
 Human bodies were designed to be active and any kind of movement can help to counteract our sedentary lifestyle.

-One of the best ways to lengthen a muscle and to increase range of motion is by stretching.
+One of the best ways to lengthen a muscle and increase the range of motion is by stretching.
 WeStretch offers a custom pain relief stretching routine specifically designed for hips as well as one for your lower back.

 If your pain is extending beyond your hips and into your legs and back, you might want to consider learning how to do the splits.
 The point isn’t to become an acrobat, but rather to stretch out all the muscles in your lower core.
 Flexibility isn’t just for the elite.